movahedan/next-boilerplate/README.md

 ```

 ### Tasks
-- Feature using swr both in client and server side
-- Setup Analytics
-- Setup next-page-tester
 -	Setup headless-ui
-- Setup Axios
+- Setup Fetch and SWR
 - Setup a cdn service for pictures (cloudflare)
 - Setup a picture optimizer and integrate it with NextImage
 - Setup a link preview service